Provisional Flag of the Meritocratic Republic of Canada

 ii) seven highly qualified citizens defined as those holding at least a baccalaureate or equivalent degree in a field generally relevant but not specific to the petition, chosen by blind lot from the National Registry of Qualified Experts; and

+iii) seven lay citizens aged twenty-five or older, possessing at minimum a high-school diploma or equivalent demonstrated literacy, and having no criminal record for crimes of dishonesty, chosen by blind lot from the National Registry of Citizens.
 Service on a Special Tribunal is a compulsory civic duty for those selected, equivalent to jury duty.
 Selected experts and lay members shall receive full salary replacement from the state for the duration of the proceedings plus a per-diem honourarium equal to twice the national median daily wage.
 Refusal to serve without grave cause (certified medical incapacity or extreme hardship) is punishable by a fine of one year’s median wage and permanent disqualification from any future public contract, grant, or academic position funded by the Republic.

-The identities of the fourteen non-judicial members shall remain permanently sealed and known only to the Registrar of the Supreme Court.
+b) Anonymity and Security The identities of the fourteen non-judicial members shall remain permanently sealed and known only to the Registrar of the Supreme Court.
 In all proceedings and decisions they shall appear solely under randomly assigned numerical identifiers.
 Any attempt to discover, publish, or act upon the sealed identities of anonymised members is a felony carrying a mandatory minimum sentence of seven years’ imprisonment.
+The fourteen anonymized members shall never meet in person, hear each other’s voices, or see each other’s faces at any time through the proceedings, including during the hearing and decision phase.
+All proceedings shall be conducted through a secure interface that defaults to text-only but permits voice-and-image inputs only if fully scrambled to ensure secure anonymity.
+Each anonymized member appears solely as their assigned number, with no unscrambled voice or image permitted at any stage.

-After the close of evidence and argument, each of the fourteen members shall individually and privately submit a written report (maximum 20 pages) containing their reasoning and provisional vote (Uphold / Overturn / Inconclusive).
+c) Procedure and Decision Proceedings shall be fully adversarial, equally funded, open to the public, and live-streamed with securely anonymizing voice and image alteration for the fourteen anonymised members.
+After the close of evidence and argument, each of the fourteen members shall individually and privately submit a written report (maximum three-thousand words) containing their reasoning and provisional vote (Uphold / Overturn / Inconclusive).
 All fourteen reports are immediately published simultaneously and anonymously to the other panel members and to the public.
 Each member then has 72 hours to submit optional written rebuttals or revisions (again anonymized).
 Final binding votes are cast secretly and simultaneously.
+The decision is determined by simple majority of the seventeen members and may be:

 i) Uphold: the challenged claim is reaffirmed;